kili-technology/kili-python-sdk/docs/sdk/tutorials/vertex_ai_automl_od.md

 # Train an object detection model with Vertex AI AutoML and Kili for faster annotation

 ## What is Google Vertex AI?
-Vertex AI is a machine learning (ML) platform that enables you to train and deploy ML models and AI applications, as well as customize large language models (LLMs) for use in your AI-powered applications.
-Vertex AI combines data engineering, data science, and ML engineering workflows, allowing your teams to collaborate using a common toolset and scale your applications using the benefits of Google Cloud.
+Vertex AI is a comprehensive machine learning platform designed for the training, deployment, and customization of ML models and AI applications, including large language models (LLMs).
+It seamlessly integrates with Kili to create a sophisticated model-in-the-loop data annotation workflow.

 For more information on Google Vertex AI AutoML, you can visit [Introduction to Vertex AI](https://cloud.google.com/vertex-ai/docs/start/introduction-unified-platform) and the [AutoML beginner's guide](https://cloud.google.com/vertex-ai/docs/start/introduction-unified-platform).